Jaws: The Revenge: Filming

 The film company returned to Universal to finish shooting on April 2.
+Additional underwater photography was completed in a water tank, measuring 50 ft by 100 ft across, and 17 ft in depth, in Universal Studio's Stage 27.
+Also, a replica of Nassau's Clifton Bay and its skyline was created on the man-made Falls Lake on the studio backlot.
 Principal photography was completed in Los Angeles on May 26.
 Millar's special effects team, however, remained in Nassau, completing second unit photography on June 4.